 - IPU-Machine: M2000

-A 1U IPU-Machine containing four Colossus GC200 IPUs providing 1 petaFLOPS of compute, up to 450 GB Exchange Memory, 2.8 Tbps low-latency IPU-Fabric interconnect, and an IPU gateway controller supporting host disaggregation.
-One or more IPU-M2000s can work as a direct attached system, or they can be built into a rack system as an IPU-POD.
+A 1U IPU-Machine containing four Colossus GC200 IPUs providing 1 petaFLOPS of compute, up to 260 GB memory, 2.8 Tbps low-latency IPU-Fabric interconnect, and an IPU-Gateway that supports host disaggregation.
+One or more IPU-Machines can be built into a Pod system.
+This can be a direct attached or switched system.

-A collection of interconnected IPU-Machines.
+A collection of interconnected IPU-M2000 IPU-Machines.
 An IPU-POD DA (Direct Attach) system has no switches and runs the management software on one of the IPU-Machines.
 A switched IPU-POD has one or more servers and networking switches.
-An IPU-POD allows all the IPUs in the IPU-Machines to communicate and synchronize using IPU-IPU connections.
-The IPUs can be partitioned into “virtual IPU-PODs” using the V-IPU software.
+An IPU-POD allows all the IPUs in the IPU-M2000 IPU-Machines to communicate and synchronize using IPU-to-IPU connections.
+The IPUs can be partitioned into “virtual Pods” using the V-IPU software.

 - IPU over Fabric

 Software that allows a Poplar server to control and feed data to a program executing on one or more IPUs using remote DMA (RDMA).
 The IPUoF software has components on both the server and the IPU-Machine.